andythetechnerd03/Them-Data-Science-Camp/SU22_Failed_Absents/README.md

 Let's look at students list that failed a subject to due to being over absent, which, in this case, is over 20% and let's see how the hell they even fail in the first place.</br>
+Here, the list is from Summer 2022 semester. </br>
 Keep in mind that this is the list publicly uploaded by school so I did not hack into the system or anything like that. </br>
 Have fun!